evsasse/setup-docker-rails/README.md

   ...
   ```

-- Later on, you can execute other things using the dependencies inside the container by running `docker-compose run web ...`
+- Later on, you can execute other things using the dependencies inside the container by running `docker-compose run rails ...`

-  - Eg. `docker-compose run web yarn add bootstrap jquery popper.js`
+  - Eg. `docker-compose run rails yarn add bootstrap jquery popper.js`